makinacorpus/vms/README.rst

   # Optionnaly, read the Vagrantfile top section, containing VM cpu and memory settings
   vi Vagrantfile
   # start the VM a first time, this will launch the VM creation and provisioning
-  ./manage.sh
+  ./manage.sh up
-  # you will certainly need one or to reload to finish the provision steps (normally the first time, the script do it for you)
+  # you will certainly need one or to reload to finish the provision steps (normally the first time, the script do it for you) but to do it on your own you could use:
-  vagrant reload
+  vagrant reload #or:
+  ./manage.sh reload

 Daily usage
 ------------